Marriage in Korea: Divorce

-It has been noted that an increasing percentage of the Korean population end marriages at a later age.
+It has been noted that an increasing percentage of the Korean population ends marriages at a later age.
 The average age of males and females who have filed for divorce rose to 50.1 and 46.8 in 2021.
 Within the last decade, the average age for males divorcing rose 4.7 years and the average age for females rose 5.2 years.
 The rate of divorce for other age groups declined in 2021, while those over sixty saw an increase, which is known as a “gray divorce”.
 Couples that have separated after living 30 or more years together increased 7.5 percent in 2021, which is more than double compared to the previous decade”.

 Korean law may dictate which spouse may file for divorce.
 The Supreme Court of Korea may not grant a divorce if the petitioner is found responsible for the breakdown of a marriage.
-If one spouse has committed an act of unchastity the other spouse may file for divorce.
+If one spouse has committed an act of unchastity, the other spouse may file for divorce.
 There are exceptions that include any serious cause that may make it difficult to continue a marriage.
 The Supreme Court of Korea does not completely rule out divorce that is petitioned by the spouse that was found to be at fault.
 Several other factors may be taken into consideration, such as the amount of time that has passed since separation and the feelings of the other spouse.
 A couple that mutually consents may be granted a divorce without court proceedings.
 Korean attorneys expect that Korea will move to a no-fault divorce system in the future.
 In 2015, the Constitutional Court decided that a law that made adultery a crime was unconstitutional.